 - Headington - new North Way community centre

 Our theme Giraffe Free and limbered Necks – we share 7 vertebrae with our long necked friends Giraffe!

 Do text or email to let me know you are joining the yoga classes.
 Hire a mat @ £2 for charity if you don't have your own but bring your towel/blanket for padding in poses and warm in relaxation.
 Do come early to talk though any tips to ease back into yoga &/or especially as a beginner?

 Occasionally through teaching or training commitments (& rarely for illness) I need to ask teachers to cover the yoga classes.
-These teachers are all BWY qualified and usually teach a similar Hatha Yoga with flowing sequences.
+These teachers are all BWY or YA qualified and usually teach a similar Hatha Yoga with flowing sequences.
 I enjoy their teaching so hopefully you will too, sometimes a different voice or explanation can radically help us improve!